smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     specialLocation:
-      description: 'Property.
-Model:''http://schema.org/Text''.
-If the parking site is at a special location (airport, department store, etc.) it conveys what is such special location.
+      description: 'If the parking site is at a special location (airport, department store, etc.) it conveys what is such special location.
 Allowed values: Those defined by _ParkingSpecialLocationEnum_ of [DATEX II version 2.3](http://www.datex2.eu/content/parking-publications-extension-v10a).
 Enum:''airportTerminal, cableCarStation, campground, cinema, coachStation, conventionCentre, exhibitionCentre, ferryTerminal, hotel, market, publicTransportStation, religiousCentre, shoppingCentre, skilift, specificFacility, themePark, trainStation, vehicleOnRailTerminal, other'''
       items:
         enum:
           - airportTerminal